 Tahoe Jet Boats is a boat rental service with reservation locations all around Lake Tahoe.
 Renting a boat at the lake means you can spend more time enjoying your trip and less time towing and docking your own boat.

-With hourly, full-day, half-day and mult-day rentals available, Exclusive Tahoe Boat Rentals is a flexible option to make your trip planning as easy as possible.
-Exclusive Tahoe Boat Rentals also includes a wakebaord, wake skis, a tube and a full tank of gas in the rental.
+With hourly, full-day, half-day and multi-day rentals available, Exclusive Tahoe Boat Rentals is a flexible option to make your trip planning as easy as possible.
+Exclusive Tahoe Boat Rentals also includes a wakeboard, wake skis, a tube and a full tank of gas in the rental.

 Specializing in boat rentals, fishing charters and parasailing, AWS Incline boasts no shortage of fun on the lake.

 Need a boat and an RV, too?
 Tahoe Boat and RV Rentals is a one-stop-shop for cruising by day and snoozing by night.
 RV rentals are offered year-round, while boat rentals are offered May through October.

 If you are just looking to get out on the lake for some waterskiing, wakeboarding or surfing, there are a handful of companies that will take you out for lessons with professional coaches.

 Tahoe Surf Company specializes in wakesurfing on the lake by shaping each wake for every unique surfer.
 Enjoy great music while you wakesurf on one of the world’s most beautiful lakes behind one of Tahoe Surf Company’s 100% electric surf boats.

 Beginners and experienced water sports enthusiasts will enjoy tubing, wakeboarding and waterskiing with these Lake Tahoe companies.

 Ready to get your children excited about the water sports you love?
 Birkholm’s Water Sports begins teaching children as young as three years old how to water ski!